Last updated on November 12th, 2019

 Open a bank account with a bank of your choice.
 If you have already opened an account from overseas, you can visit the branch along with your passport and visa copy.
 Once your identity is verified, your account will be activated and a debit card will be issued to you.

 Visit a Medicare office nearest to you along with passport and visa copy.
 You will need to fill in the application for yourself as well as for all the dependents who have moved to Australia.
-Bank details need to be provided in Medicare application which is why it is important to open bank account first.
+Bank details need to be provided in Medicare application which is why it is important to open a bank account first.
 Your Medicare card will arrive by post in about a month to your mailing address.
 In the meantime, you will be issued Medicare number which you can use to visit doctor till the permanent card arrives.
+Word of caution: If you are on a visa validation trip, please refrain from applying for Medicare card, TFN number and Centrelink.

-If you have moved with family and kids, visit the nearest Centerlink office and register yourself.
-This will help you get the child care benefit and child care rebate if your child attends a day care.
+If you have moved with family and kids, visit the nearest Centrelink office and register yourself.
+This will help you get the child care benefit and child care rebate if your child attends a daycare.
+If you don’t know what your benefits are as an expat in Australia, read my Expat’s Guide To Centrelink Benefits

-Create an account on my.gov.au and link all the government services such as Medicare, Centerlink, TFN etc. to it.
-This will give you central place to manage all your services.
-One of the most important benefit of linking all the accounts is that if in future you want to change your personal details or address, a single update will apply the change to all the services, thus simplifying your life.
+Create an account on my.gov.au and link all the government services such as Medicare, Centrelink, TFN etc. to it.
+This will give you a central place to manage all your services.
+One of the most important benefits of linking all the accounts is that if in future you want to change your personal details or address, a single update will apply the change to all the services, thus simplifying your life.

 Get an Australian driving license.
-Depending on whether you have an existing license and the country you got it from, you may or may not have to prepare for drive test.
-It’s better to take lessons with a professional driving instructor to get hands on practice and understanding of the driving rules.
+Depending on whether you have an existing license and the country you got it from, you may or may not have to prepare for the driving test.
+It’s better to take lessons with a professional driving instructor to get hands-on practice and understanding of the driving rules.
 Though it’s not mandatory, it’s almost impossible to get on with the life without a vehicle in Australia.
 It will make your life easier and sometimes, even the recruiter prefers someone having driving license over someone who doesn’t.

 Week 4 and Beyond